lightec-xyz/zkBTC-Security/README.md

 #### Free Depth from Consensus

-There is another source of *free* depth besides what we have discussed so far.
-If there are lots of new mining power joining the game, the average block interval could be greatly shrunk.
+There is another source of *free* depth beyond what we have discussed so far.
+If many new mining powers join the game, the average block interval could be significantly reduced.

-Let's discuss a concrete yet hypothetical case, that after a checkpoint is selected only a few blocks after a new mining difficulty had been settled.
-Immediately after the checkpoint selection, some mining power joins the game just to drive the average block time to below 8 minutes instead of 10.
-20 hours later, the mainnet generates 150 new blocks intead of 120.
-The excessive 30 new blocks give the adversary a huge boost.
-The adversary could take quite some time to mine some new blocks and still meet the checkpoint depth requirement.
+Let's discuss a concrete yet hypothetical case: after a checkpoint is selected, only a few blocks after a new mining difficulty has been settled.
+Immediately after the checkpoint selection, some mining power joins the game solely to reduce the average block time to below 8 minutes, rather than the original 10 minutes.
+20 hours later, the mainnet generates 150 new blocks instead of 120.
+The addition of 30 new blocks gives the adversary a significant boost.
+The adversary could take a considerable amount of time to mine new blocks and still meet the checkpoint depth requirement.

-Our solution is to derive the actual average block interval from the block data, and prove it with the zkp circuit.
-Then the smart contract may check the proven block interval carefully and decide that:
+Our solution is to derive the actual average block interval from the block data and prove it using the ZKP circuit.
+Then, the smart contract may check the proven block interval carefully and decide that:

 * if the proven interval is shorter than 10 minutes, use it to estimate the checkpoint depth;
-* otherwise, keep using the 10-minutes interval.
+* Otherwise, keep using the 10-minute interval.

 Remember we mentioned earlier that the proof could be generated by the adversary, and the timestamp could be manipulated especially for the block enclosing the transaction or the chain tip (we are talking about defense in depth here so we do not count in the signature to the chain tip).
 Under this situation, the proven interval could be made very close to 10 minutes.
-Then the smart contract uses the 10-minute interval to estimate the checkpoint depth, and free depth is awarded to adversary.
-We must use the timestamp less likely to be manipulated.
+Then, the smart contract uses the 10-minute interval to estimate the checkpoint depth, and free depth is awarded to the adversary.
+We must use a timestamp that is less likely to be manipulated.

 And we do have options.
 The smart contract imposes a minimal depth requirement for the checkpoint, which is set to 72 as of the time of this writing.
-So we could trace back 24 blocks from the chain tip, and calculate the average interval between this point and the checkpoint.
+We could trace back 24 blocks from the chain tip and calculate the average interval between this point and the checkpoint.
 We have at least 49 blocks counted in.
-This provides good enough estimation except in the case when the mining difficulty adjustment is not included.
+This provides a good enough estimation except in the case when the mining difficulty adjustment is not included.
 The adversary could attempt to mine at least 25 blocks, however, this is very computation intensive.
-We will get back to this issue at the end of this Checkpoint subsection.
+We will address this issue at the end of this Checkpoint subsection.

 On the other hand and in the worst case, if the mining difficulty adjustment happens right at the beginning of the 24 excluded-from-average blocks, and assuming to the extent that the mainnet starts to generate new blocks every 8 minutes, the adversary could obtain at most `24 - (24 * 8 / 10) = 4.8` free blocks.
-This is still not directly usable to the adversary, as these blocks are generated by the mainnet.
+This is still not directly usable to the adversary, as the mainnet generates these blocks.

 #### Putting Everything Together

-We need to find out the threshold of hashing power that an adversary must command in order to defeat our checkpoint system.
+We need to determine the threshold of hashing power that an adversary must possess to defeat our checkpoint system.
 Given:
 ```Solidity
     estimated_depth = (eth_block.timestamp - (cp_block.true_timestamp + 7200)) / 600
                     = better_estimation - free_depth;